BlackWhiteYoshi/CircleDI/CircleDI.Blazor/PACKAGE.md

 - Automatic component registration as transient services.
 - Default services of *Microsoft.Extensions.DependencyInjection* provider get added.

-This package is not compatible with [CircleDI](https://www.nuget.org/packages/CircleDI).
+This package is not compatible with [CircleDI](https://www.nuget.org/packages/CircleDI) (this package already includes it).

 ## Requirements